 Back to top

-It is rare for a cancer elsewhere in the body to spread into the spinal cord, but this may occasionally happen.
-The treatment used in this situation will depend on where in the body the primary cancer started, as secondary tumours respond to the same treatment as the primary tumour that they developed from.
+It’s rare for a cancer elsewhere in the body to spread into the spinal cord, but this may occasionally happen.
+The treatment used in this situation will depend on where in the body the primary cancer started.
+This is because secondary tumours respond to the same treatment as the primary tumour that they developed from.

-Sometimes when a secondary cancer is affecting the spinal cord, it can put pressure on the spinal cord and nerves, which can affect the function of the nerves.
-In this situation, treatment needs to be given as soon as possible, and usually includes steroids and radiotherapy (or occasionally surgery).
+Sometimes when a secondary cancer is affecting the spinal cord, it can put pressure on the spinal cord and nerves.
+This can affect the function of the nerves.
+In this situation, treatment needs to be given as soon as possible.
+Treatment will usually include steroids and radiotherapy (or occasionally surgery).
 The aim of the treatment is to shrink the tumour and relieve pressure on the nerves.
 Once the pressure is relieved, further treatment may be needed.
 This depends on the site of the primary tumour, which the secondary tumour came from.